keithjgrant/keithjgrant.com/content/posts/2019/01/preparing-your-site-for-posting-notes.md

 Github is the only valid option right now, so click the green Github button.
 If you’re not already logged into Github, this will ask you to login.
 Once logged in, it will redirect you back to webmention.io.

-Now you’ve created an account on webmention.io: your website url is your username, and you didn’t need to create a password or open an email.
+Now you’ve created an account on webmention.io: your website url is your username, and you didn’t need to create a password or check an email;
+your website and Github account are all you need.
 In the next post, I’ll show you how you can use this service to receive webmentions on your site.